aldolat/private-content/README.md

 ![2.
 The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).](http://ps.w.org/private-content/assets/screenshot-2.png)

+## Changelog

+### 6.3.1

+* Added new link to plugin line in the WordPress plugins management page.
+* Updated compatibility to WordPress 5.6.

 ## Upgrade Notice

 ### 6.2